psychs/cocoaoniguruma/readme.txt

 * How to use as a Framework

-1. Build CocoaOniguruma.xcodeproj by Xcode.
+ 1. Open CocoaOniguruma.xcodeproj by Xcode.
+ 2. Select "CocoaOniguruma" for Active Target and "Release" for Active Build Configuration.
+ 3. Build it.
-2. Copy "build/Release/CocoaOniguruma.framework" into your project directory.
+ 4. Copy "build/Release/CocoaOniguruma.framework" into your project directory.
-3. Open your project by Xcode.
+ 5. Open your project by Xcode.
-4. Add the framework to your project under "Frameworks".
+ 6. Add the framework to your project under "Frameworks".
-5. Open "Targets" in the project tree.
+ 7. Open "Targets" in the project tree.
-6. Right click on the application target to open context menu and add a "New Copy Files Build Phase".
+ 8. Right click on the application target to open context menu and add a "New Copy Files Build Phase".
-7. Drag "CocoaOniguruma.framework" into the new "Copy Files" phase.
+ 9. Drag "CocoaOniguruma.framework" into the new "Copy Files" phase.
-8. Import the header file, so you can use CocoaOniguruma.
+10. Import the header file, so you can use CocoaOniguruma.
     #import "CocoaOniguruma/OnigRegexp.h"

 * The Author